 A. Region 6 Officer application forms shall contain the following statement above the applicant’s signature, “I certify that I have read the qualifications and duties of the office of _________________ and understand the responsibilities of this position.”
 Copies of the responsibilities and duties of the position will accompany the packets sent to the Intergroups.

-B. Officer of Region 6 Application Boxes 4 and 5 shall read, “Brief account of my OA story (Physical, Emotional and Spiritual):”
+B. Officer of Region 6 Application Boxes 4 and 5 shall read, “Brief account of my OA story (Physical, Emotional and Spiritual):” motion pending - suggested rewording: Region 6 Officer application forms shall provide space for a “Brief account of my OA story (Physical, Emotional, and Spiritual):”

 POLICY NUMBER: 032